Nothing in your cart

 With these things in mind, further investigation has taken place.

 However, there is limited data directly into patients with COVID-19.
-But, the National Institute for Health and Care Excellence (NICE) review, featured one small randomised controlled trial (the gold standard of scientific research).
+But, the National Institute for Health and Care Excellence (NICE) review [Vitamin D has been withdrawn], featured one small randomised controlled trial (the gold standard of scientific research).

 The study featured patients hospitalised with COVID-19 in a hospital in Spain and treated with a high dose of calcifediol (vitamin D).
 They had 0.532 mg, which is approximately 68,000 IU of vitamin D3.